Photo credit: Chaya Rappoport

 Directions

-1. Combine the sugar, yeast, and warm water in the bowl of a stand mixer fitted with the paddle attachment.
+1. Combine 2 Tbsp sugar, yeast and warm water in the bowl of a stand mixer fitted with the paddle attachment.
 Set the mix aside for 10 minutes to proof, or until it turns bubbly.

-2. Add the eggs and oil to the bowl.
-Mix until fully combined.
-Add the flour and salt and mix to combine.
-Switch to the dough hook and knead for eight minutes, until a smooth, cohesive dough forms and begins to pull away from the sides of the mixer.
+3. Switch to the dough hook, add the rest of the dough ingredients and knead on medium speed for 10 minutes, until a smooth, cohesive dough forms and begins to pull away from the sides of the mixer.

-3. Shape the dough into a ball and set it to rise in an oiled bowl, covered, for no more than 30 minutes.
+4. Shape the dough into a ball and set it to rise in an oiled bowl, covered, for no more than 30 minutes.
+You can add a light dusting of flour to the dough for easier handling.

-10. Bake for 30-35 minutes until the dough is golden brown and the crumbs are lightly colored.
+12. Bake for 50-60 minutes until the dough is golden brown.
 Allow to cool before slicing.

 Keep on Noshing